freieslabor/prepaid-mate/README.rst

     (prepaid-mate-venv) $ FLASK_DEBUG=1 flask run

 Now head your browser to `http://localhost:5000/static/index.html` to start.
 Do not use the development server in a production environment.
+See below how to deploy Prepaid Mate.

 In order to start the client: